ToneLi/SSKGQA/README.md

 **Step 2**: we retrieve all the candidate query graphs (CQG) of __q__ by enumeration, and use the predicted semantic structure __SS2__ as the constraint to filter out noisy candidate query graphs and keep the candidate query graphs with correct structure (CQG-CS).
 Afterwards, a BERT-based ranking model is used to score each candidate query graph in CQG-CS, and the top-1 highest scored candidate is selected as the query graph __g__ for question __q__.
 Finally, the selected query graph is issued to KG to retrieve the answer __Sergei Kozlov__.

+Note: for the detail please check our paper.

 ### 2) Configuration